joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_habits_in_particular_good_habits,_i.e._virtues/of_the_virtues,_as_to_their_essence/prologue.md

 (2) Whether it is an operative habit?
 (3) Whether it is a good habit?
 (4) Of the definition of virtue.

+* Whether Human Virtue Is A Habit?
+* Whether Human Virtue Is An Operative Habit?
+* Whether Human Virtue Is A Good Habit?
+* Whether Virtue Is Suitably Defined?